 Assembly

-Neither is particularly difficult, but FlexiSpot edges out for simplicity.
+Neither is difficult, but FlexiSpot is faster to set up.

 Winner: FlexiSpot (slightly)